testomatio/java-reporter/README.md

    ```properties
    testomatio=tstmt_your_key_here
    ```
-   Or provide it as JVM property on run via -D flag.
+   Or provide it as a JVM property on run via -D flag.
-4. Also provide run title in the `testomatio.run.title` property otherwise runs will have name "Default Test Run".
+4. Also provide run title in the `testomatio.run.title` property, otherwise runs will have the name "Default Test Run".
 5. IMPORTANT: The reporter will run automatically if the API_KEY is provided in any way!
-To disable use `testomatio.reporting.disable=1`.
+To disable, use `testomatio.reporting.disable=1`.

 ---